rolandshacks/vs64/README.md

 - `addr0,8` : shows a hex dump of 8 bytes starting at the address of label 'addr0'.

+- `addr0+2*16,8` : shows a hex dump of 8 bytes starting at a computed address.

 - `y` : shows the value of the Y register

 - `$8400` : shows the data at memory address $8400

 - `$8400,3` : shows 3 bytes at memory address $8400

+- `$9e2,iw` : use indirect address from $9e2 to display a data word

+- `strref,i8` : use indirect address from pointer strref to display 8 data bytes

 ## Preferences/Settings Reference